-Second, we believe that the performance advantages of sGMRES and sRR algorithms would be maximized in modern computing environments where communication and synchronization costs dominate computation [9].
+Second, we believe that the performance advantages of sGMRES and sRR algorithms would be maximized in modern computing environments where communication and synchronization costs dominate computation [8].
 For example, we can trivially parallelize the computation of block Krylov subspaces.
 While our experiments take place in a serial computing environment, there are clear opportunities for efficient implementations on GPUs, multicore and parallel processors, distributed and cloud computing systems, and so forth.

 Finally, let us mention one remaining difficulty.
 At present, we lack a reliable mechanism for guaranteeing that the condition number of basis B and the reduced matrix AB do not explode.
 Truncated orthogonalization is a practical approach that often works well, but it can fail.
-It would be valuable to identify strategies for inexpensively producing computational bases that are numerically full rank.
+In particular, experiments in our technical report [38] indicate that truncated orthogonalization works well when the skew-symmetric part of the input matrix is small.12 For general problems, it would be valuable to find strategies for cheaply producing computational bases that are numerically full rank.